duckietown/book-opmanual-duckiebot/src/setup/computer/docker.md

 ## Installation

+If you have prior installations of Docker, start by cleaning up.
 To remove older versions of Docker, run:

 ```shell
 sudo apt remove containerd docker docker-engine docker.io runc